-For this reason we pay close attention to traumatic events when we are doing an initial consultation with a new patient.
+For this reason, we pay close attention to traumatic events when we are doing an initial consultation with a new patient.
 We find that many patients have symptoms of both posttraumatic stress disorder (PTSD) and depression, and the focus of treatment often shifts from mood symptoms to PTSD symptoms in the course of our work with a new patient.

 PTSD symptoms overlap with mood symptoms (depression, avoidance, irritability, doubt about the future) but there are characteristic symptoms that are not found in people with simple depression — especially symptoms of “hyperarousal.”
 This refers to a “fight or flight” reaction that seems excessive in a given situation.
-For instance, feeling terrified suddenly while walking in a park in the evening2.
+For instance, feeling terrified suddenly while walking in a park in the evening.
 These experiences are often triggered by events that evoke past memories.
 Vulnerability to hyperarousal varies depending on the level of stress a person is facing.
 In highly stressful circumstances a person may notice trouble sleeping, nightmares, or “panic attacks.”3 These could be due to depression, but often anxiety or irritability is more prominent than sadness.

-Some of the biological findings in PTSD include evidence that traumatic events lead to the formation of “traumatic memories” which are memories that are like short video clips (memories with powerful images and sounds which evoke physical responses in the body that are identical to the original fear response, and which don’t fade the way typical memories fade) and which are created when fear circuits from the amygdala interact with memory circuits in the hippocampus5.
-There is also evidence that PTSD leads to a potentially life-long alteration in the body’s response to stress: a hyperactive fight or flight response from the sympathetic nervous system which may be due to turning off the parasympathetic nervous system, which mediates reflective and relaxed states of mind6.
+Some of the biological findings in PTSD include evidence that traumatic events lead to the formation of “traumatic memories” which are memories that are like short video clips (memories with powerful images and sounds which evoke physical responses in the body that are identical to the original fear response, and which don’t fade the way typical memories fade) and which are created when fear circuits from the amygdala interact with memory circuits in the hippocampus.
+There is also evidence that PTSD leads to a potentially life-long alteration in the body’s response to stress: a hyperactive fight or flight response from the sympathetic nervous system which may be due to turning off the parasympathetic nervous system, which mediates reflective and relaxed states of mind.

-Treatments for PTSD try to convert traumatic memories into more typical verbal or story memories (through the use of “exposure therapy”), or try to reduce the hyperarousal response (through the use of medications that reduce arousal, like propranolol and, indirectly, antidepressants), or try to increase the activity of the parasympathetic nervous system (through meditation, biofeedback, and other techniques)7.
+Treatments for PTSD try to convert traumatic memories into more typical verbal or story memories (through the use of “exposure therapy”), or try to reduce the hyperarousal response (through the use of medications that reduce arousal, like propranolol and, indirectly, antidepressants), or try to increase the activity of the parasympathetic nervous system (through meditation, biofeedback, and other techniques).

 1. Otto MW, Perlman CA, Wernicke R, Reese HE, Bauer MS, Pollack MH.
 Posttraumatic stress disorder in patients with bipolar disorder: a review of prevalence, correlates, and treatment strategies.
 Bipolar Disord.
 2004 Dec;6(6):470-9.